yalmip/yalmip.github.io/_posts/scratch/modellingif.md

                      \end{cases}
 $$

-This can be simplified even further (note, in optimazation simple is not equivalent to short, but preferably as linear, structured and sparse as possible)
+This can be simplified even further (note, in optimization simple is not necessarily equivalent to short, but preferably as linear, structured and sparse as possible)

 $$
 f(e) = \begin{cases} 2 & \text{for } e\leq -5\\